yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 }
 {% endhighlight %}

-An elegant solution comes with the help of interfaces to discriminate subtypes according to their behaviours:
+An elegant solution comes with the help of interfaces to discriminate subtypes according to their behaviors:

 {% highlight java %}
 public interface Alive {